stefandee/plotting/README.md

 Run build_plotting.bat to build and run the game.

-SDL 1.2 DLLs are provided.
-Feel free to use your own or build them from sources.
+The following SDL 1.2 DLLs are required to run the build:
+* SDL_mixer.dll
+* SDL_ttf.dll
+* SDL_gfx.dll
+* SDL.dll

+You may find them in the release packages or feel free to use your own.

 Make_Levels.pas is used to create the levels files (data\Levels).
 Edit then run build_make_levels.bat